 NRF has been conducting its annual Mother’s Day survey since 2003 to see how Americans will celebrate “mom” on her special day each spring.

-More than 8 in 10 consumers will celebrate Mother's Day this year
+- 83% of consumers plan to celebrate Mother’s Day this year

 - 2019: Mother’s Day expected to deliver highest consumer spending to date

 - 2018: Mother’s Day spending to reach $23.1 billion

 - 2017: Mother’s Day spending to reach record-high $23.6 billion

 - 2016: Americans to spoil mom with jewelry, electronics and special outings

 - 2015: Families spending more than ever on mom

 Results of the Mother’s Day spending survey are released each year in late April.